hunterycz/sql_project/README.md

 # Directories
 1. databases: Holds the different datasets with its designated schema
 2. queries: Holds different python modules with queries or even classes with queries built in for the designated database

+# Current Databases:
+1. rpg_db.sqlite3: A sqlite3 databases thats hold data to a rpg game